RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

+**Updated: 3/8/2018**

 Recently, at work, I kept falling into a problem regarding log files.
-The logs are written on the machine the cluster node is in, making their retrieval time consuming.
-So I decided to tackle this problem with a custom solution that might never be introduced to production, however it will be an excellent weekend problem to solve.
+Logs are written in files located to the server machine, meaning that for the retrieval someone must have access to the production cluster.
+In addition, their retrieval is time consuming, since someone must go to each server machine and copy the log files.
+So, I decided to tackle this problem with a custom solution that might never be introduced to production, however it will be an excellent weekend problem to solve.

-So, what I want, is to make a system:
+What I want, is to make a system:

-1. that writes logs to a single location for all cluster nodes and
+1. that writes logs to a single location for all cluster nodes,
+1. keep logging into files, and
 1. at the same time respects the security policy we have.

 The first thought was to implement an endpoint that receives something to log.
-What is necessary for logging is:
+For file logging, we require:

 1. a relative path,
 1. a filename (without the .log extension), and
 1. a line to write.

 ## Communication